emil0911/free64/README.md

 Beta - is not very stable release, it may be useful.

-Gamma - is very stable release, it may be useful.
+Stable - is very stable release, it may be useful.